How to Prompt Writing with the Quick Exposé

 -

-Andreas Bissels is responsible for the writing center of the competence workshop at the University of Applied Scienes Cologne.
-As a writing consultant, he accompanies students and doctoral candidates in writing texts, offers writing workshops and organizes writing events.
-For teachers, he is the interdisciplinary contact person for questions related to didactic writing.
+Andreas Bissels is responsible for the Writing Center of the Center for Soft Skills Development at the Cologne University of Applied Sciences.
+As a writing consultant, he accompanies students and doctoral researchers in writing texts, offers writing workshops and organizes writing events.
+For lecturers, he is an interdisciplinary contact person for questions related to writing didactics.